 Clamp in the next tooth that has to be restored.

-The first layer (adhesive) is the most important one so extended polymerization time is applied (60 sec) avoiding non polymerized adhesive to be in touch with the vital tooth.
+The first layer (adhesive) is the most important one so extended curing time is applied (60 sec) avoiding non polymerized adhesive to be in touch with the vital tooth.

 Post-operative image after removing the clamp.
 For a final step we do a final extended polymerization in order to gran a favorable conversion of the composite resin.

-control after 2 years.
-If any reintervetion would be needed it can be proposed at any time and will be an extremely easy procedure.
+Control after 2 years.
+If any re-intervention would be needed it can be proposed at any time and will be an extremely easy procedure.